wavescholar/xgen_sentilyzer/README.md

 # XGen Financial Sentiment

-This repo is for fine-tuning a Saleforce xgen model financial sentiment data.
-We then test it out against various large language models.
+This repo is for fine-tuning a Saleforce xgen model financial sentiment data and evaluating it against various large language models.

 We test OpenAI, Google Gemini, a fine-tuned BERT model, and Saleforce's open-source xgen model.
 We're comparing the ability to classify financial sentiment data into three ordinal classes: negative, neutral, and positive.
-The data is labeled by independent experts and is partitioned into four levels of agreement:
+A group of 16 individuals, all possessing relevant expertise in financial markets, carried out annotations on a curated set of phrases.
+This group comprised three researchers and thirteen master's students from Aalto University School of Business, specializing mainly in finance, accounting, and economics.
+Due to the significant overlap in annotations, with each sentence receiving between 5 to 8 annotations, multiple approaches exist for establishing a gold standard through majority consensus.
+There are four distinct reference datasets, each derived from the degree of majority concurrence.
 - sentences_50agree
 - sentences_66agree
 - sentences_75agree